How to create more professional Claude skills with 8 content layers

 sample-article-03.md

-In SKILL.md, clearly declare when Claude needs to read them:
+Inside SKILL.md, declare explicitly when Claude should read each file:

 ## Reference Files

-references/sample-article-01.md: Read when the user requests a practical guide article
+references/sample-article-01.md: Read when the user requests a practical how-to article

-references/sample-article-02.md: Read when needing to reference the tone for an AI tool analysis article
+references/sample-article-02.md: Read when referencing tone for an AI tool analysis article

-Don't let Claude decide whether to read references on its own.
-Provide specific activation conditions, such as "read when the user requests an article of type X" instead of "read if needed."
-The latter is too vague, and Claude will either ignore it or read it at the wrong time.
+Don't leave it up to Claude to decide whether it needs to read a Reference file.
+Provide specific activation conditions — "read when the user requests an article of type X" — rather than "read if needed."
+The latter is too vague: Claude will either ignore it or read it at the wrong moment.

-Start with 2 to 3 sample articles of different content types: practical guides, tool analyses, opinion pieces.
-No more are needed in the initial stage.
-Each added sample article provides further evidence, helping the AI understand your tone one step better than just reading rules.
+Start with 2 to 3 sample articles covering different content types: practical guides, tool analyses, opinion pieces.
+You don't need more than that at this stage.
+Each sample article you add gives the AI one more piece of evidence to understand your tone — one step beyond just reading rules.

-In summary, creating skills will take a lot of time initially, just like we spend a lot of time refining long prompts.
-But once stable results are achieved, we will often be surprised by what Claude can write and do.
+Creating Skills will take a lot of time upfront, much like the time we used to spend refining long prompts.
+But once the output stabilizes, you'll often be surprised by what Claude can write and do on its own.

-This is the first part about article writing skills with AI.
-This initial part helps you get the first output from a skill, but the first output is rarely perfect.
-Subsequent parts will delve deeper into refining skills for more complex issues, until the AI works exactly as you intend.
+This is the first installment in our series on writing with AI using Skills.
+This part gets you your first output from a Skill — but that first output is rarely perfect.
+Future installments will go deeper into refining Skills for more complex scenarios, until the AI works exactly the way you intend.